 To ensure the safety of all children, every children participating in the before school program must be signed in daily by an authorized adult.
 Students should NOT be dropped off in the front of the school as the front office will be closed until 7:30 a.m.

 To ensure the safety of all children, every children participating in the after school program must be signed out by an authorized adult.
 Only those persons listed on the registration form or student authorized pick-up list will be permitted to sign out your child.

 If there is a custody issue, a custody order from a Florida Court must be provided to Administration, who will provide a copy to the After-Care Director.

-YOU MUST COME INTO THE SCHOOL, NO CHILD WILL BE RELEASED UNLESS YOU COME IN, SHOW PROPER ID AND SIGN OUT.
+YOU MUST RING THE AFTERSCHOOL DOORBELL, NO CHILD WILL BE RELEASED UNLESS YOU SHOW PROPER ID AND SIGN OUT.
 NO EXCEPTIONS!!!!

 Anyone signing out a child must be able to provide proper identification (picture ID) before any child is released.
 Be prepared to show ID upon request.
 This is for your child’s safety.
 Please do not feel offended if asked to show photo identification.
 The school requires that whoever signs out a child must show ID and must use their full signature and put down the accurate time.

 The collection of late fees will be rigidly enforced.
 The official time is the time shown on the clock at Western Academy Charter School.